alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 * `eotk-housekeeping.sh` - for cronjob log rotation and other cleanup work

-Please read the individual files for installation instructions; it's intended to be pretty simple.
+Please read the individual files for installation instructions; local setup is intended to be pretty simple.

 # Per-Platform Installations